egonw/cv/index.md

 ## Experience

 `2024-present`
-**Assistant Professor**, *Department of Translational Genomic, Maastricht University*, Maastricht, The Netherlands.
+**Assistant Professor**, *Department of Translational Genomics, Institute NUTRIM for Nutrition and Translational Research in Metabolism, Maastricht University*, Maastricht, The Netherlands.

 `2014-2024`
 **Assistant Professor**, *Department of Bioinformatics, Maastricht University*, Maastricht, The Netherlands.